-Georgia’s GDP expanded 4.5 percent year-on-year in the second quarter of 2019, easing from a 4.9 percent advance in the previous period.
-Growth was driven by transport (17.9 percent), real estate, renting and business activities (16.9 percent), hotels and restaurants (14.1 percent), electricity, gas and water supply (11.5 percent), communication (10.8 percent), health and social work (9.3 percent), wholesale and retail trade; repair of motor vehicles, motorcycles and personal and household goods (7.4 percent), other community, social and personal service activities (5.2 percent), financial intermediation (4.3 percent), public administration (3.0 percent) and agriculture, hunting and forestry; fishing (2.1 percent).
-On the other hand, education (-7.9 percent), mining and quarrying (-7.7 percent), construction (-4.6 percent), manufacturing (-4.5 percent) contributed negatively to growth.
+Georgia’s GDP expanded 5.8 percent year-on-year in the third quarter of 2019, accelerating from an upwardly revised 4.6 percent advance in the previous period.
+This was the strongest GDP growth since the first quarter last year.
+Growth was driven by construction (17.1 percent), manufacturing (4.9 percent), transport (2.2 percent), real estate, renting and business activities (3.8 percent), arts, entertainment and recreation (19.9 percent), electricity, gas and water supply (2.6 percent), communication (18.2 percent), health and social work (8.1 percent), wholesale and retail trade; repair of motor vehicles, motorcycles and personal and household goods (9.8 percent), other service activities (7.7 percent), agriculture, hunting and forestry, fishing (2.1 percent), and education (6.3 percent).
+On the other hand, financial and insurance activities (-2.2 percent), public administration (-4.0 percent), mining and quarrying (-2.2 percent) contributed negatively to growth.

 GDP Annual Growth Rate in Georgia averaged 5.42 percent from 2004 until 2019, reaching an all time high of 13.90 percent in the third quarter of 2007 and a record low of -8.70 percent in the second quarter of 2009.
 This page provides - Georgia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.